CraftInsights/Portfolio/README.md

 </p>

 Exclusive perks.
 Early access.
 Epic rewards.
-Adventure with us four or more times and earn your place in our all-new club for the greatest travellers on Earth.
+Adventure with us four or more times and earn your place in our all-new club for the greatest travelers on Earth.
-Click the link below to see a training module built with Articulate 360!
+Click the link below to see an Articulate 360 Rise training module for the 2024 roll-out of a new VIP loyalty program for G Adventures; a social enterprise operating in the travel industry!

 > Link: https://gadventuresglcub.netlify.app/

-## 📂 eLearning Component for Psychology Research Project
+## 📂 York University - eLearning Research Project in the Department of Psychology

 <div align="center" style="margin-bottom: 20px;">
   <img src="https://manimresearchstudy.onrender.com/assets/img/YorkUResearchPortfolio.png" alt="Project Logo">